TJN25/pycrest/README.txt

+FORK WITHOUT TEST DATA FOR QUICK DOWNLOAD TIME!
+README.md and other files might not be up to date.

 -> Make sure that you don't execute the SBGrid shell script otherwise some python programs get installed in the SBGrid path!
 ---------------------------------------------------------------------------
 Install Homebrew: